ChrstphrHll/npc_gen/students/Q Yulmanda.md

 # Q Yulmanda
 ---
 ### Description
-- Tiefling Barbarian from Verdain
+- Tiefling Barbarian from Aldercrown Empire
 - 2nd year Exploration student in Burk
-- long curly dark red hair that's messy, Gray eyes, and Dark Red skin
+- long curly violet hair that's plain, Gray eyes, and Dark Red skin
 - Is Appreciative and Mystical, and has Security as their ideal

 ### Organizations